-Number: Up to 16 Choral Scholars and 2 Organ Scholars
+Number: Up to 12 Choral Scholarships and 2 Organ Scholarships

 Payment: Paid in three equal payments, at the end of each academic term

 The College is happy to receive applications from all interested potential students regardless of their family background, level of study, nationality or schooling.
-It is possible to hold a choral/organ scholarship alongside other College scholarships/bursaries and there may be additional funds available in cases of genuine financial hardship.
-Due to the committment required, the College reserves the right not to award Choral or Organ scholarships to those who may hold similar scholarships within other College choirs.
+It is possible to hold a Choral or Organ Scholarship alongside other St Chad’s College scholarships/bursaries.
+However, due to the commitment required, the College reserves the right not to award Choral or Organ Scholarships to those who may hold similar scholarships within other College choirs.

 HOW TO APPLY

-Stage 1: have submitted an academic application to Durham University via UCAS specifying St Chad’s College as their first choice.
+Stage 1: submit an academic application to Durham University via UCAS.

 - how your personal musical experience makes you eligible for this award